-Invertebrates: Exotic grasses limits use by beneficial insects provided in States 1.0 and 2.0.
-Increased litter and lack of grazing leads to limited contact between plant material and mineral soil resulting in a cooler micro-climate, which is unfavorable to most insects.
-Lack of bare soil limits ground-nesting sites for native bees and other ground-nesting insects.
-Lack of nectar-producing plants and native forb and grass host plants eliminates life requisites for invertebrate species of concern in MLRA 55B.
+Invertebrates: Non-use or low intensity (less than 20 percent utilization) grazing limits use by beneficial insects provided in States 1.0 and 2.0.
+Increased litter and lack of grazing leads to limited contact between plant material and mineral soil; this results in a cooler micro-climate which is unfavorable to most insects.
+Lack of bare soil limits ground nesting sites for native bees and other ground-nesting insects.
+The lack of nectar-producing plants limits forage opportunities for bumblebees, regal fritillary, monarch butterfly, and other pollinating species.

-Birds: The homogeneous community phase, dominated by exotic plant species, provides limited habitat and life requisites for most obligate grassland-nesting birds.
-Lack of plant diversity and stature (along with increased litter and the tendency of Kentucky bluegrass and smooth brome to go prostrate or "lay down") limits use by many grassland-nesting birds.
-Sharp-tailed grouse may use this plant community for lek sites and nesting cover; however, winter cover must be provided by adjacent ecological sites or plant communities.
+Birds: This homogeneous community phase, dominated by exotic plant species, provides limited habitat and life requisites for most obligate grassland-nesting birds.
+Lack of stature and plant diversity, along with increased litter and the tendency of Kentucky bluegrass and smooth brome to lay down, limits use by many grassland-nesting birds.
+Litter accumulations reduce use by chestnut-collared and McCown's longspurs.
+Western snowberry reduces use of this site by species that avoid areas with woody vegetation.
+Sharp-tailed grouse may use these sites for brood rearing and winter cover; however, the reduction in forbs may limit foraging opportunities for chicks.

-Mammals: Litter accumulation and exotic grass cover favors thermal, protective, and escape cover for small rodents.
-Thermal, protective, or escape cover is limited for large mammals.
+Mammals: Litter accumulation favors thermal, protective, and escape cover for small rodents.
+Large mammal thermal, protective, and escape cover becomes limited.